Buying a business: due diligence checklist

 One of the most important steps in buying an existing business is conducting due diligence.
 This is where you do your background research and confirm the business is a smart investment.
 Here’s a small business due diligence checklist to help you get started:

 The first step in the purchasing process is to thoroughly research the business you’re looking to purchase.
 Known as due diligence, this is an in-depth research project that makes sure all aspects of the business are explored and analysed.
 This helps with accurate valuation and minimises the risk of surprises.

 Research your industry

 Your goal here is to learn as much as possible about the market of your potential business purchase.
 Some questions to ask when buying a business include:

 Who are the target customers?

 Do the target customers and the business' current demographic match?

-Who are the primary competitors and how are they performing?
+Who are the primary competitorsanalysis and how are they performing?

 Answering these questions will help you understand what opportunities there are to grow your customer base and increase revenue.